 Remove the dressing from your penis by soaking it off in the bathtub.
 Fill a clean tub about hip high with clean warm water.
 Sit in the tub until the dressing comes off easily.

-It can take up to 6 weeks for you to heal.
+It can take 6 weeks or more for you to heal completely.